 Other Payment Options

 The Samford University Portal and associated online student services are available 24 hours a day, seven days a week, except for scheduled maintenance and unforeseen circumstances.
-Maintenance is scheduled in advance with notice to all students.

 NOTE: While every effort has been made to provide accurate and up-to-date information, specific financial details are subject to change.